3Oxygen3/TPRR-Script/README.md

 # Tape Farm for TPRR

 ## Description
-A simple tape farm for TPRR (https://www.roblox.com/games/373513488/FNAF-TPRR-INTO-THE-PIT).
+A simple tape farm for [The Pizzeria Roleplay Remastered](https://www.roblox.com/games/373513488/FNAF-TPRR-INTO-THE-PIT).
 The script requires a valid key to function, which changes weekly.

 ## Key System
 To use this script, you must obtain a key that will grant you access.
 The key is updated weekly, so you’ll need to join our Discord server to get the latest key.